cosmos/interchain-security/docs/docs/adrs/adr-018-remove-vscmatured.md

 Note that the existing "old" consumer addresses stored under the `ConsumerAddrsToPruneBytePrefix` need to be pruned eventually to avoid slashing validator for "old" misbehaviors.
 As a result, `PruneKeyAssignments()` needs to be called for `UnbondingPeriod` (i.e., three weeks).
-Once the `UnbondingPeriod` elapses, the consumers can be upgraded to stop sending `VSCMaturedPackets` and the provider can be upgraded to stop calling `PruneKeyAssignments()` (and all the data under `ConsumerAddrsToPruneBytePrefix` can be removed).
+Once the `UnbondingPeriod` elapses, the consumers can be upgraded to stop sending `VSCMaturedPackets` (see [R2](#consumer-changes-r2) below) and the provider can be upgraded to stop calling `PruneKeyAssignments()` (and all the data under `ConsumerAddrsToPruneBytePrefix` can be removed).

 #### Queries

 Remove the `oldest_unconfirmed_vsc` query.

-### Consumer Changes
+### Consumer Changes (R2)

-TBA
+#### Parameters

+Deprecate the consumer `UnbondingPeriod` (see `ConsumerParams`).

+#### State

+Remove the following key prefixes from the state:

+- `PacketMaturityTimeBytePrefix` -- the byte prefix that will store maturity time for each received VSC packet

+Note that these removals require state migration.

+#### State Transitions

+To stop the consumer chains from sending `VSCMaturedPackets`, it is sufficient to not sore the maturity time of `VSCPacket`s when receiving them, i.e., do not call `SetPacketMaturityTime` from the `OnRecvVSCPacket()` method.
+Note that eventually, no additional `VSCMaturedPackets` will be added to the sending queue as `QueueVSCMaturedPackets` iterates over elapsed maturity times.
+In addition, to cleanup the code, the `QueueVSCMaturedPackets` must be removed.

+TODO:

+- adapt `UnbondingTime` and how relayers will interact with the consumer chain

+#### Messages

+`VSCMaturedPacketData` is deprecated.
+Note that this is a wire-breaking change -- older consumer versions will send `VSCMaturedPackets` and older provider versions will expect to receive `VSCMaturedPackets`.

 ## Consequences